ContextVM/ts-sdk/docs/ctxvm-draft-spec.md

 2. **Identity Management**: Public keys serve as persistent identifiers for all actors in the system:
    - Providers can maintain consistent identities across relays
    - Clients can be uniquely identified for authorization purposes
-   - Server identifiers are associated with provider public keys

 The cryptographic properties enable secure authorization flows for paid services and private capabilities without requiring centralized authentication services.